gecko0307/ChillwaveDrive/README.md

 ## About the Project

 Chillwave Drive is written in [D language](https://dlang.org).
-The game implements its own wheel dynamics and friction model.
-When driving, dynamic friction (longitudinal and lateral) is applied based on the Pacejka '94 formulas, while when stopped, static friction is applied to prevent the car from sliding sideways on a slope.

-AI-controlled cars are supported.
-Fairly accurate and stable path following algorithm is implemented, based on the Pure Pursuit method, as well as basic recovery mode.
+The game implements fairly realistic vehicle physics using Pacejka '94 tyre friction model.
+AI-controlled cars are already supported; very accurate and stable path following algorithm is implemented, based on the Pure Pursuit method, as well as basic recovery mode.
 Opponents are capable of drifting, and the AI ​​can be configured to simulate different driving styles, from "proper" urban driving to risky and aggressive.

 [![Screenshot1](https://blog.pixperfect.online/wp-content/uploads/2026/06/chillwave-drive-ai-2.jpg)](https://blog.pixperfect.online/wp-content/uploads/2026/06/chillwave-drive-ai-2.jpg)